 Time management: This one is a classic, but I’m starting with it because the WFH revolution has impacted almost everyone, and even the most prescient amongst us may not realise the full implications.
 I’ve come to appreciate that there is no hard right or wrong here.
 Whilst I lean towards being an office dweller (the heating’s better), it depends on how comfortable you are working in non-traditional environments.
 But some things never change: The ability to dedicate the most time to the most important work, without getting distracted or drowning in detail, is the key to getting things done.

-Social aware: I’m not convinced we live in more culturally sensitive times; rather, stereotypes of anybody and anything have simply become passé, and as an executive it is essential to recognise this.
+Social awareness: I’m not convinced we live in more culturally sensitive times; rather, stereotypes of anybody and anything have simply become passé, and as an executive it is essential to recognise this.
 You are not being funny or clever by ‘going there’.
 You just sound like a dinosaur.
 The adage that we have two ears and one mouth (so use in that order) is instructive, but ultimately it is only a matter of having the good manners and respect that any modern executive must demonstrate.
 Heed this one well.

 Tech fluency: Technology is a firm friend of time management.
 It’s no coincidence that people who can WFH successfully are more adroit with it.
 The successful executive simply cannot let themselves be left behind, so if you’re the type of person who grimaces when you hear Alexa’s bot voice, take a deep breath, and submit to whatever it takes to master this stuff.
 It’s actually quite liberating to be able to talk TikTok with your children or interrogate databases for compelling reports.
 If you’re not known for your tech fluency, it might be awkward at first, but there’s no way around it.
 You have to get on board.